Homesteading Family Logo

 Photo of an a-frame chicken tractor with a feed bucket and watering bucket inside.

-Are you raising meat chickens this year?
-Chickens are designed to get outside, scratch the ground and peck bugs.
+Chickens are designed to get outside, scratch the ground and peck for bugs.
 It’s in their makeup.

-The nice thing about this is, when managed correctly, the pecking and scratching help spread manure and aerate the ground without allowing them to completely destroy one area of your yard because you’re moving them around.
+The nice thing about this is, when managed correctly by regularly moving them, the pecking and scratching help by spreading manure and aerating the ground without allowing them to destroy one area of your yard completely.

 What is a Chicken Tractor?